tobyfey/docassemble-lel/README.md

 ## Fact Objects<a name="factobjects"></a>

 What is the problem with the fact.field label?
-Why can't I do that through an alias.
+Why can't I do that through an alias?
+I made a change in fact_from_aid that may work

 ```python
 class FactObject(DAObject):